titusdecali/stringer-vscode/README.md

 ### Missing key highlighting

-- When the active preview language is missing a key that is used inside Vue template text, the inline preview shows a red indicator with “Locale Key Missing!!”.
+- When the active preview language is missing a key used inside Vue template text or JSX UI contexts, the inline preview shows a red indicator with “Locale Key Missing!!”.
 - This is a strong signal that your target locales are out of sync with the base language.
 - Fix it by running alignment: click the status bar “Stringer” button → pick “Align Translations”, or run `stringer align` in your terminal.